 Enforcement of the Personnel Services limitations under Sections 325 (a) and 331 (b) of R.A.
-No. 7160 shall be waived to enable LGUs to: (i) absorb the cost of hospital services transferred from provinces to newly created cities; (ii) fund the initial year requirements for newly created mandatory positions in the LGUs, as confirmed by DBN; (iii) pay the CMA incentives of their employees upon compliance with the rules and regulations issued by the DBN; (iv) pay the retirement and terminal leave benefits of their employees; and (v) pay the minimum year-end bonus of One Thousand Pesos (P1,000) for the punong barangay and Six Hundred Pesos (P600) for other mandatory barangay officials, and their cash gifts.
+No. 7160 shall be waived to enable LGUs to: (i) absorb the cost of hospital services transferred from provinces to newly created cities; (ii) fund the initial year requirements for newly created mandatory positions in the LGUs, as confirmed by DBM; (iii) pay the CNA incentives of their employees upon compliance with the rules and regulations issued by the DBM; (iv) pay the retirement and terminal leave benefits of their employees; and (v) pay the minimum year-end bonus of One Thousand Pesos (P1,000) for the punong barangay and Six Hundred Pesos (P600) for other mandatory barangay officials, and their cash gifts.

-The IRA and all LGU shares appropriated herein shall be released directly by the BTr to the LGU beneficiaries only through authorized government servicing banks.
+The IRA and all LGU shares appropriated herein shall be directly released by the BTr to the LGU beneficiaries through authorized government servicing banks.

 Sec.
-94. Implementation of Nationally Funded Projects.
+86. Implementation of Nationally Funded Projects.
 Pursuant to Section 17(c) of R.A.
-No. 7160, projects, facilities, programs and services funded under this Act shall be implemented by the appropriate national government agency irrespective of the nature and location of such project, facilities, programs and services.
-In cases where the National Government designates LGUs as implementing agencies for public works and infrastructure projects and other programs, services and facilities, including the construction of local roads and facilities appropriated in this Act, the LGU concerned shall comply with the following:
+No. 7160, the National Government may designate LGUs as implementing agencies for public works and infrastructure projects and other programs, services and facilities, including the construction of local roads and facilities appropriated in this Act, subject to the following:

-- (a) The LGU has the capability to implement the foregoing by administration and in accordance with the design, plan, specifications, and such other standards and policies of the National Government; - (b) The LGU-recipient of nationally funded public works and infrastructure projects and other programs, services and facilities shall commit to fund the cost of maintenance and repairs thereof, except roads and bridges; and - (c) The amount released to the LGUs shall be recorded as trust funds to be used for the specified purpose.
+- (a) The LGU has the capability to implement the foregoing by administration or contract and in accordance with the design, plan, specifications, and such other standards and policies of the National Government; - (b) The LGU-recipient of nationally funded public works and infrastructure projects and other programs, services and facilities shall commit to fund the cost of maintenance and repairs thereof; and - (c) The amount released to the LGUs shall be recorded as trust funds to be used for the specified purpose.

-The LGU-implementing agency shall submit to the DBN, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on fund utilization and accomplishments.
+The LGU-implementing agency shall submit to the DBW, the Speaker of the House of Representatives and the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, quarterly reports on fund utilization and accomplishments.
 The Local Chief Executive and the LGU's web administrator or his/her equivalent shall be responsible for ensuring that said reports are likewise posted on the respective LGU website.